SummaryRead the full fact sheet

 Long-term outlook after gall bladder surgery

-You will need to see your doctor between seven and 10 days after surgery to make sure all is well.
+You will need to see your doctor between 7 and 10 days after surgery to make sure all is well.
 Some rare complications may have to be followed up with another operation.